RisingStack/nuxt3-rendering-modes/README.md

 We were building the listing site with Nuxt 3 and wanted to make sure we use proper rendering mode for each page to optimize the page load times while preserving the SEO benefits.
 When we looked into this in more details, we could see that the documentation is somewhat scarce, especially for newer and more complex rendering modes, such as ISR (more details on it coming below), especially in terms of specific technical details of functionality and testing; various rendering modes are used under different names in different knowledge resources and some peculiarities exist regarding the implementation between different providers, such as Vercel, Netlify etc.
 This brought us the idea of summarizing the information we found in below article, which provides both conceptual explanation and technical details regarding setting up various rendering modes in Nuxt 3, all in plain English, so that it is easy for understand even for relative beginners.

-Knowledge prerequisites: base knowledge of Nuxt and Vercel deployment
+Knowledge prerequisites: base knowledge of Nuxt

 ## Rendering modes